andymeneely/project-timber-wolf/scenarios/scenarios.md

 ### Upon Success

 _Outside of the prison, chaos reigns.
 Police are everywhere rounding up inmates who have followed you out.
 Your crew is about to head into the woods when a beat-up car pulls up.
-A man in a suit throws open the door and says "Get in!".
-You decide to take a chance and you all cram into the backseat.
-The car speeds away into an empty quarry._
+The passenger in the front seat throws open the back door and says "Get in!"
+With few other options, your team crams into the backseat.
+The car speeds away, the driver and passenger in complete silence._

-_"You don't know me but I know you and I know you're hungry for work.
+_Stopping suddenly in an empty quarry, the passenger turns around and speaks.
+"You don't know me.
+But I know you and I know you're hungry for work.
 I hear you pulled some jobs with The Demolitions Guy.
 I have some marks that I need help with."_

 _Hanging from his rearview mirror is a keychain with a severed pinky finger.
 He sees you staring at it.
 "Don't worry", he said, "this isn't real.
 But I did do the casting myself!
 Pretty good, huh?".
 Your crew exchanges glances._

 _"Here's the thing," he continues "you gotta do this my way.
 I'll be calling the shots on this one."_

 * Promote and refine skills of any character who reached an Exit.

 <div class="title-page">
   <div class="title-numbers">